 Sea Buckthorn Hedge Plants Description

-Sea Buckthorn is one of the components in our mixed hedging for coastal sites.
+which feature species ideal for coastal locations.
 It is noted for its plentiful edible orange berries which are very high in vitamins and antioxidents (use in pies, preserves, sauces and juices) and attractive delicate silvery foliage.

 For a good supply of berries, it needs to be in a sunny situation, see more edible choices here.
 It's very useful in wet sites (it does not like dry soil) and can fix nitrogen in the soil so it's helpful in improving poor soils.

 The leaves are long and narrow and intially silvery on both upper and undersides, but turning sage green with maturity.
 This plant spreads quickly, both by sucker and seed, so it needs a little bit of maintenance.